 How do I suggest a story for FRONTLINE to investigate?

 FRONTLINE is committed to providing a venue for engaging documentaries that fully explore and illuminate the critical issues of our times.
 We seek credible, thoughtful reporting combined with powerful narrative, and a good story well told.

 We welcome suggestions from our viewers, and we review all letters and ideas.
 We are producing 27 programs this season and each year receive roughly 500 program suggestions and proposals.

 We accept well-researched film proposals, completed films and works-in-progress — including films in production, films at rough cut and films with substantial funding in-hand.
 Proposals can be submitted to: http://submissions.wgbh.org/.

-How can I work for FRONTLINE?
+How can I apply for a job or internship with FRONTLINE?